aeonSolutions/PCB-Prototyping-Catalogue/README.md

  (November update)

   **Smart Home Automation section**
-- The project "Smart EMF Shield Curtain for Windows and Balconies" is now on its 5th iteration
+- The project "Smart Distributed DC Power Management" is now on its 5th iteration
 - The project: "Power Wall using 18650 Lithium Polymer Batteries" is now on its 3rd iteration.
 See [Jehu Garcia](https://www.youtube.com/@jehugarcia) for an overview of what's to come.

 <br />